ewheeler/django-cleaver/README.rst

 If you're using Cleaver with a Django app, it seems silly to run a separate wsgi app just for the experiments overview.
-So here is a port of the bottle interface to Django to include in your project.
+So here is a port of the bottle interface to include in your Django project.

 BONUS: includes a view that returns experiment results in JSON